Our Services

 Sleep apnea, in particular, can overlap with narcolepsy symptoms.
 Both can cause:

-If your sleep feels fragmented, loud snoring or breathing pauses occur, or you wake up gasping, you can quickly check whether your symptoms align with Sleep Apnea Syndrome using a free online assessment tool to determine if further medical evaluation is needed.
+If your sleep feels fragmented, loud snoring or breathing pauses occur, or you wake up gasping, it may help to check your symptoms using a free AI-powered assessment to better understand what might be happening and whether you should seek medical evaluation.

 This is not a diagnosis — but it can guide your next step.